The Pando Tree

 ...
 Into a Wilderness Ripe With Possibilities

 What would appear to be a wasteland to the untrained eye, made for a perfect home for the Pando seed.
 A location along the steep side of a spreading fault zone that provides water drainage to the lake below and a barren landscape with rich soil laid down by glaciers.
 A place where the light hungry Pando seed would have faced no competition for sunlight.
-Underground, a tumultuous geologic landscape favors Pando’s sideways moving roots system where other native trees prefer to dig down.
+Underground, a tumultuous geologic landscape favors Pando’s sideways-moving root system giving it advantage over other native trees, which prefer to dig down.

 A Tree With Roots That Could Span Halfway Around the World